jdonlan/java-dev/storage/sqlite_in_android.md

 **get&lt;Type&gt;** - get a field value of the appropriate type.

 ```
-// Query for all columns and rows in “articles”
+// Query for all columns and rows in "articles"
-Cursor c = db.query(“articles”, null, null, null, null, null, null, null);
+Cursor c = db.query("articles", null, null, null, null, null, null, null);

 if(c == null || c.getCount() == 0) {
 	// No records